 We get it, running an agile retrospective meeting can be a challenge.
 We were tasked by my company (which shall remain unnamed) to compare the various online agile retrospective tools for our to use when running retro meetings so they can pick the right one for them.
 After relentlessly scouring the internet, we put together a comprehensive comparison table and breakdowns of the pros and cons of the top 9 tools available.

 People tend to use retrospective meetings as an outlet to complain and bicker about their problems instead of actively trying to solve them.
-So as a BA turned scrum master working with a small team of other scrum masters, working with a few face to face, distributed and remote teams.
-We wanted something that was people-centered, action-oriented and tech friendly.
+So as a BA turned scrum master working with a small team of other scrum masters, working with a few face-to-face, distributed and remote teams.
+We wanted something that was people-centered, action-oriented, and tech friendly.

 After getting great feedback from one of Our companies as to how valuable this resource was for making a decision on which online agile retrospective tool best suited the company’s needs and wants of an online retrospective tool.
 We decided to share my notes online as a little weekend project to help anybody looking for an online agile retrospective tool but aren’t quite sure which one to choose without the hassle of endlessly researching.